 What Might Change How Much Flaxseed Oil You Take?

-I mentioned right at the start that there were a lot of variations that would impact on how much oil you should take.
+I mentioned right at the start that there were a lot of variations that would impact how much oil you should take.
 Let me dive a little deeper into that now.
 The first big factor is your weekly diet.
-Food contains certain fatty acids but that depends on the type of food you eat.
+The food contains certain fatty acids but that depends on the type of food you eat.

 To determine how much fatty acid you consume would mean examining your own diet and trying to find that out for yourself.
 You could check with your doctor or a dietician, to help understand how much fatty acid is supplied by your current diet.